-Whether due to genetics, habits, or a combination of forces, many of us have crooked teeth.
-Luckily, we have plenty of options to correct this: braces, in-office aligners, and direct-to-consumer aligners being the top options.
-Knowing the options are out there is great but for many of us, a piece of the puzzle is missing.
+Whether due to genetics, habits, or a combination of forces, many of us have misaligned teeth.
+Fortunately, there are plenty of treatment options to correct dental misalignments, and clear aligners are among the most popular.

-That’s why we’ve created this guide.
-We’re bridging the knowledge gap, helping you as a patient and consumer better understand the ways clear aligners move the teeth.
+But one piece of the puzzle is missing: knowing exactly how these mysterious dental appliances work.
+In this guide, we’re bridging the knowledge gap, helping you as a patient and consumer better understand how clear aligners move your teeth.
 Let’s jump in!

 Table of Contents